 To justify the decision for shareholders, we look at the potential benefits and potential downsides to the company.
 The downside for not following through with the decision would be a negative message to your researchers and people of the company.

-The upside of the decision, which we didn’t know at the time the decision was made, was the extraordinary impact it had on the people at Merck not only in research but in every part of the company.
+The upside of the decision, which we didn’t know at the time that the decision was made, was the extraordinary impact it had on the people at Merck not only in research but in every part of the company.
 They loved that decision.
 They were at Merck because they want us to do good things for human health and what could be better than preventing a hundred million people from becoming blind?
 It also made it possible for Merck to recruit almost anyone we wanted, in every part of the company.
 People loved working in a company that was truly doing good things for humans and stood behind what they said.
 The shareholders benefited enormously because the quality of the people decide the quality of the company.
 Of course the company was also very successful and profitable from the sales of other important drugs in the developed world.

-Speaking more broadly about business decisions did you ever consider going back for an MBA?
+Speaking more broadly about business decisions, did you ever consider going back for an MBA?

 I did.
-When I first went to Merck, Henry Gadsden, the CEO at the time, told me “Roy, if you’re going to be in this company, you ought to learn some business.”
-And I said okay, how would I do that?
+When I first went to Merck, Henry Gadsden, the CEO at the time, told me, “Roy, if you’re going to be in this company, you ought to learn some business.”
+And I said, "Okay, how would I do that?"
 So they signed me up for Harvard Business School and I agreed to go, despite my official job at the time being Head of Research, where my responsibility was drug discovery.
 I entered Harvard Business School but only remained a few weeks.
 I quickly recognized that what I was learning wasn't going to help me at all in drug discovery.
 Thus, business school was a waste of my time.
 At that moment I had no idea I would ever enter the Merck business side.
 My interest was science and I left Harvard Business School.

 Most of the things that you do in your life and career you pick up along the way and you learn from your associates.

-So my understanding of marketing, sales, manufacturing, corporate law and especially finance came from working very closely with the top people in those areas and learning from them.
+So my understanding of marketing, sales, manufacturing, corporate law, and especially finance came from working very closely with the top people in those areas and learning from them.
 Also, when you sit down with someone where you are the boss and ask them to brief you about the major things, you should understand their area and expertise.
 Not only do you get to know the material and person who’s teaching you, but you also give a message to the person who's teaching you that you respect their knowledge.

 Dr. Vagelos listening to current Merck CEO, Ken Frazier, discuss the Mectizan donation timeline

-You mentioned learning a lot from those around you especially from ones in mentorship roles.
+You mentioned learning a lot from those around you, especially from ones in mentorship roles.
 What are some of the key lessons that you've learned from your mentors?

 I would say the most important lesson I learned from Earl Stadtman, an amazing biochemist, teacher, and mentor at the National Institutes of Health, was how to work closely with other people, tell them what you know, and let them take full credit for their accomplishments.